-Expedition comes with eight custom block types: Hero Image, Inventory, Feature, Gallery, Testimonials, Code, Page Header, Social Sharing Links and Location Map.
+Expedition has eight custom block types: Hero Image, Inventory, Feature, Gallery, Testimonials, Code, Page Header, Social Sharing Links and Location Map.
 While some blocks are only available on certain pages, most are available throughout the theme.
 Just hover over a block to reveal your menu options and click Switch Block Type to see which blocks are available in that location.

-The Aspect Ratio setting gives you four options of aspect ratios at which to display your hero image: 3:1, 4:1, 2:1, and an option to preserve your image's natural aspect ratio.
+The Aspect Ratio setting gives you four options of aspect ratios to display your hero image: 3:1, 4:1, 2:1, and an option to preserve your image's natural aspect ratio.
 Play around with these options and see what works for your images.

-As the name implies, the Fixed Background option keeps your hero image stationary so it does not scroll with the page.
+As the name implies, the Fixed Background option keeps your hero image stationary, so it does not scroll with the page.
 This gives your page elements a 3D effect known as parallax and can add visual depth to your page.
 The recommended image size for your hero image is a minimum width of 1920px.

 The feature block allows you to add up to four “Features” with a title, text, image and customizable link.
-In addition, the block itself can be given an optional headline and subheading which will appear to the left of the block on a full-screen desktop computer and centred above the block on smaller desktop screens, tablets, and mobile devices.
+In addition, the block itself can be given an optional headline and subheading, which will appear to the left of the block on a full-screen desktop computer and centred above the block on smaller desktop screens, tablets, and mobile devices.

 The gallery block allows you to display up to six images with titles and captions.
 Galleries with 2, 3 or 6 images will be displayed in a grid.
 If you’re using 4 or 5, the images will be arranged into a mosaic.
 When you hover over each image, you will see an effect where the image enlarges slightly with a light overlay.
-If you’ve input a title and/or caption for the image, hovering over the image will reveal this text, overlaid on the image.
+If you’ve input a title and/or caption for the image, hovering over the image will reveal this text overlaid on the image.

 Clicking on an image will open it into a takeover slideshow (see image above), hiding the image title and caption under a ‘show details’ link and allowing customers to click through the gallery at their leisure.
-Also, the gallery can be given an optional headline and subheading which will appear above it.
+Also, the gallery can be given an optional headline and subheading, which will appear above it.

 You’ll find the page header block at the top of your blog, about page, contact page and cart pages, just below the hero image.
 It allows you to enter a custom heading and subheading for each page.